Belgian Model Savannah Prez Shows Her Body Transformation In Before-And-After Photos

 Prez included a long caption with the photos in which she discussed that her gains were the result of consistency, not excessive work.
 She pointed out that she has never worked out every day because she understands that muscles grow when they rest.

 The post proved to be popular with her fans.
 Since going live, it has garnered more than 44,700 likes and upwards of 660 comments.
-They took to the comments section to rave about Prez’s transformation and to compliment her on her hard work and dedication.

-“Crazy transformation [flexed bicep] [fire emoji] [hands raised] keep it up!” one user wrote.
+They took to the comments section to rave about Prez's transformation and to compliment her on her hard work and dedication."Crazy transformation [flexed bicep] [fire emoji] [hands raised] keep it up!" one user wrote.

 "What a beautiful woman!
 What perfection.
 What a wonderful creation.
 The most beautiful creation of DIVINE creations.
 How great is your perfection.
 Your beauty is enigmatic.
 You are wonderful," replied another one of her fans.